 Don’t worry about bringing everything you might need with you.
 You’ll likely be able to find something you forgot or didn’t realize you needed once you’re there.

 Staying healthy and safe while you're in Greece won't be hard, but it will likely involve different considerations than you're used to at home.

 If you have any respiratory issues, you should limit your time in large cities.
-Greek cities, like Athens, Ioannina, and Koropi are infamous for poor air quality that is the result of low-grade fuel and heavy traffic.
+Greek cities, like Athens, Ioannina, and Koropi, are infamous for poor air quality resulting from low-grade fuel and heavy traffic.
 This is especially the case during the summer months.
 If poor air quality is an issue for you, spend your time on the islands or hill-country where the air is clean and clear.

 Greece is a relatively safe country.
 That isn’t to say it’s without its problems.
 Pickpocketing in crowded places and at major tourist sights remains an issue so take care of your belongings.
 However, violent crime against foreigners is very low.

 Be especially cautious while on the roads.
 Traffic signals and clearly posted right of way rules are rare, and they aren’t always followed anyway.
 Many mountain roads lack guardrails or any barrier between your vehicle and a sharp precipitous drop-off.
 It’s best to stay off the roads at night, especially if you’re unfamiliar with the area.